naumencumihai/Aura-Reads-Session-Project-Proposal/README.md

 -   **AI & Scripting:**

     -   A **local LLM** will be hosted on a separate server to ensure user data privacy and copyright compliance.
+Considering the complexity of the task, a local LLM should be appropriate for the task (general models such as `Llama 3 8B`, `Mistral 7B`)

     -   **Python scripts** will be used to interface with the LLM, leveraging its powerful libraries for generative AI tasks.